 School Improvement Plan (SIP)

-To fulfill the mandate of the state legislature, the Lincoln HS Site Council has developed and will approve a School Improvement Plan (SIP).
+To fulfill the mandate of the state legislature, the Beaumont MS Site Council has developed and will approve a School Improvement Plan (SIP).
 The Plan will:

 - delineate both long- and short-term school improvement objectives;